Date: April 26, 2011

 2.1.2 Programs: Descriptions of the Master degree programs are located in the SMSU catalog.

-2.1.4 Coursework Level: Students need to successfully complete one half of the coursework at the 600 level or a minimum of 17 credits.
+2.1.4 Coursework Level: Students need to successfully complete at least one half of the coursework at the 600 level.

 2.2 Steps for Pursuing a Degree